devbanana/devbanana.github.io/_posts/2021-09-05-stop-returning-booleans-from-your-functions.md

 As such, there's plenty of code that hasn't been updated for several years, and definitely does not follow best practices.

-One thing I've noticed that has become quite a pet peeve is returning booleans from methods.
+One thing I've noticed that has become quite a pet peeve is returning booleans from functions.

 In my opinion, there is **almost** never a reason to return a boolean.
 And a boolean should never be returned as an indication of success or failure.